 - Increase awareness of services offered by local community-based organizations

-- Provide opportunities for career instruction, financial literacy training, academic improvement, and social growth
+- Provide opportunities for career instruction, financial literacy training, academic improvement, affordable professional attire, and social growth